Characterization of lead zirconate titanate thin films by atomic force microscopy

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Zavala-Enriquez, Genaro, Ph, "Characterization of lead zirconate titanate thin films by atomic force microscopy" (1997).
 Physics - Dissertations.
-Paper 81.
+81.